Show Filters

 • What has changed in the internal or external environment that justifies revisiting this initiative?
 Do we have data to support this?

 • What are the additional costs (financial, operational, or reputational) of making this change?
-Are we prepared to address any negative perceptions or resistance?
+Are we prepared to address any negative perceptions or resistance to our approach?

 • If we redirect resources, what other opportunities may be impacted?